First National Bank (Chicago, IL)

 Response Measures

-Accommodated withdrawals, Public signal of financial health, Capital injected, Partial suspension, Books examined
+Accommodated withdrawals, Borrowed from banks or large institutions, Clearinghouse loan, Fed/other loan, Public signal of financial health, Capital injected, Partial suspension, Books examined

-Other: The bank imported gold from London to reassure depositors and later issued clearing house certificates/scrip as a medium of exchange during the currency famine.
+Other: The bank imported gold from London to reassure depositors and cancel withdrawal notices.
+It also issued clearing house certificates (scrip) to manage currency demand.

 Clearinghouse involved: Yes (loan, examination, or other measures)